web-platform-dx/web-features/docs/README.md

 Omit "is used" where there's no loss in meaning.
 For example, prefer "The feature reads…" over "The feature is used to read…" ([#727](https://github.com/web-platform-dx/web-features/pull/727#discussion_r1537635981))

+##### platform

+"platform" is often vague.
+Avoid using it by itself.
+Instead, prefer more complete phrases that make it clear which platform you're referring to, such as "the web platform."

 ##### provides